The Shockingly Low Amount of Retirement Savings per American

 Average Retirement Savings per American

-It turns out that they have good reason.
-According to the Employee Benefits Research Institute’s 2009 Retirement Confidence Survey, 53% of workers in the U.S. have less than $25,000 in total savings and investments.
-The typical American household (headed by a 43 year old) has just over $18,000 in savings!
-That’s a scary number.
+According to the Employee Benefits Research Institute’s Retirement Confidence Survey, 54% of workers in the U.S. have less than $25,000 in total savings and investments, outside of their home value and a rare pension plan.

-With pension plans being a thing of the past, saving for your own retirement is increasingly important.
+With pension plans being almost extinct, saving for your own retirement is increasingly important.
 The government is starting to realize that if it doesn’t begin encouraging savings now, the expense of completely supporting tens of millions of retirees who have zero retirement savings will be catastrophic for the country.
 Now is the time for action.

 These statistics get me absolutely fired up!
 My employer has a 401K match of 50% of my contributions up to the IRS maximum 401K contribution.
 That is an incredible benefit that I would never take for granted.
 However, a number of my colleagues don’t take advantage of this free cash while having no home, no kids, and no major expenses.
 If they aren’t taking advantage of this benefit, it’s easy to see why workers who aren’t getting a nice match are not saving at all.
 It kind of makes me sick on behalf of their future self looking back with regret.